UniqueSecure/MePOSAndroidSDK/README.md

   ***r.AddLine(new MePOSReceiptFeedLine(10);***

 ### MePOSReceiptImageLine(Bitmap image)
   The image line can be used to print black and white raster graphics to the printer.
-The bitmap provided must be a valid android.graphics.Bitmap for Anroid or System.Drawing.Bitmap for Windows.
+The bitmap provided must be a valid Android.graphics.Bitmap for Anroid or System.Drawing.Bitmap for Windows.

   The following example shows how to add an image to a receipt:
   ***MePOSReceipt r = new MePOSReceipt();***